Green Building Resources and Energy Efficiency

 NEW GREEN BUILDING ACT FOR STATE CONSTRUCTION PROJECTS

-An energy-efficient, environmentally-friendly green building act for state construction projects was signed by Governor Quinn on July 24, 2009.
+An energy-efficient, environmentally-friendly green building act for state construction projects was signed on July 24, 2009.
 Public Act 096-0073 requires state buildings to meet strict national "green" building standards, reduce the state's energy usage, and make state buildings better for those who work in them and the area surrounding them.

 Buildings consume 65 percent of our nation's total electricity, emit 30 percent of our total greenhouse gases, and account for nearly 60 percent of total non-industrial waste in the United States.